CTL Instructor Handbook

 - Office hours.

-It also is a good idea to cover some substantive aspect of the course, and strongly recommended that you do not dismiss students before the regularly scheduled end time for the course.
+It also is a good idea to cover some substantive aspects of the course and strongly recommended that you do not dismiss students before the regularly scheduled end time for the course.

 Take Attendance: The Registrar Will Require Participation Data

-Take attendance during the first week of class.
-This not only is helpful in correcting any errors in registration that may be costly to the students if not caught, but also helps you to learn your students’ names, especially in small and medium-sized classes.
-You will receive an email from the Registrar asking you to record students’ participation early in the semester.
+Be sure to take attendance during the first week of class.
+This helps identify any registration errors early and also helps you learn students’ names.
+You will receive an email from the Office of the Registrar asking you to report student participation early in the semester.
 This information is required for federal reporting purposes.

 Communicating Effectively with Students